Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP) > HRPP Policies

 - The method of establishing capacity to consent is determined by the UW-Madison IRB reviewing the study based on information provided in the application by the study team.

-- An assessment of a potential research participant’s capacity to consent must be made before deciding whether there is a need for a surrogate decision-maker.
+- An assessment of a potential research participant’s capacity to consent must be made before deciding whether there is a need for a legally authorized representative.
+The capacity determination may be made by a physician, a psychologist, or an appropriate member of the research team with expertise in making capacity assessments.

 - If the individual is deemed to lack decision-making capacity at the time of their participation in the study, a legally authorized representative must provide surrogate informed consent.